markope/crossbarwww/website/crossbario/docs/Roadmap.md

 ### Features from the WAMP Advanced Profile

-* pattern-based subscription & registrations
-* more meta events, e.g. first subscribe/last unsubscribe for a topic
+* forced subscriber unsubscribe
+* event history
+* call timeouts
+* forced callee unregister
+* cancelling calls

 ### Additional Features

 * automatic reloading of components

-## Release 3.0
-(planned for August 2015)

-Release 3.0 adresses scalability and robustness/high availability both for Crossbar itself and for WAMP applications.

 ### Multi-core and Multi-node Support

 WAMP messages are routed between routers.
 This allows to scale Crossbar and/or increase system availability by scaling up to multiple cores and/or scaling out to multiple nodes (clustering, federation).

-### Partitioned and distributed Calls and Events
+### Partitioned Calls and Events

-* Distributed calls allow load balancing for callees.
-* Partitioned calls enable using e.g. database sharding.
+Partitioned calls enable using e.g. database sharding.

 -----------------------------------